iqiac/MLOpsLearning/README.md

 Installed tools related to Python (not VS-Code extensions) can be configured in `pyproject.toml`.

+Installed VS-Code extensions related to Python enable live formatting and linting of the code.
+They are configured through `settings.json` and `pyproject.toml`.

 Even though dependencies are handled through Micromamba inside `Dockerfile`, we still demonstrate dependency management with package manager [Poetry](https://python-poetry.org/), a tool to facilitate dependency management and packaging for Python projects.

 ## Notebooks